nixworks/public/news/2017/12/31/index.md

 ##### United Nations Secretary-General
 ### [United Nations Secretary-General Antonio Guterres issues "a red alert for our world," saying that conflicts have deepened, global anxieties about nuclear weapons have increased, inequalities have grown, and nationalism and xenophobia are on the rise.
 Guterres calls for global unity to overcome these growing challenges. ](/news/2017/12/31/united-nations-secretary-general-anta3nio-guterres-issues-a-red-alert-for-our-world-saying-that-conflicts-have-deepened-global-anxieties.md)
-_Context: nuclear weapon, Antonio Guterres, United Nations Secretary-General, nationalism, xenophobia_
+_Context: nationalism, nuclear weapon, United Nations Secretary-General, Antonio Guterres, xenophobia_

 ##### Copper Canyon Apartment Homes shooting
 ### [Five Douglas County, Colorado sheriff's deputies are shot, one fatally, and two civilians are injured at a domestic disturbance call.
 The suspect was also killed. ](/news/2017/12/31/five-douglas-county-colorado-sheriff-s-deputies-are-shot-one-fatally-and-two-civilians-are-injured-at-a-domestic-disturbance-call-the-su.md)
-_Context: Douglas County, Copper Canyon Apartment Homes shooting, Colorado_
+_Context: Colorado, Copper Canyon Apartment Homes shooting, Douglas County_

 ##### Law of China
 ### [China announces the country's ivory trade is now illegal.
 In 2015, Chinese President Xi Jinping and then-U.S. President Barack Obama announced "near-complete" ivory bans for each country.
 America's ivory ban went into effect in June 2016. ](/news/2017/12/31/china-announces-the-country-s-ivory-trade-is-now-illegal-in-2015-chinese-president-xi-jinping-and-then-u-s-president-barack-obama-announc.md)